kuprel/min-dalle/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kuprel/min-dalle/blob/main/min_dalle.ipynb) &nbsp;
 [![Replicate](https://replicate.com/kuprel/min-dalle/badge)](https://replicate.com/kuprel/min-dalle)

 This is a minimal implementation of Boris Dayma's [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
 It has been stripped to the bare essentials necessary for doing inference, and converted to PyTorch.
 To run the torch model, the only third party dependencies are numpy and torch.
-Flax is used to convert the weights (which are saved the first time the model is loaded), and wandb is only used to download the models.

 It currently takes **7.4 seconds** to generate an image with DALL·E Mega with PyTorch on a standard GPU runtime in Colab